There can be Many Paths to Successful Donkey Training

 Extinction Reinforcement in Training

 Extinction used in training would be when you remove something in order to decrease a behavior.
 You are taking something away so that a response is decreased.
-Example, I had a mare that made my pony extremely buddy sour.
-She wasn’t like this at her other owners or before I bought this mare.
-So I sold that mare.
+For example, I had an overly assertive mare that made my pony extremely anxious and nervous.
+She wasn’t like this at her other owners or with any other horse.
+So I rehomed that mare to a home with a better situation for her.
 Problem solved.
-That pony wasn’t buddy sour anymore.
+That pony wasn’t nervous anymore and returned to her calm self.

 Will You Be Adding Positive Reinforcement Donkey Training to your Plans?

 Use what works best for you and your donkey ultimately.
 I have an online Donkey Training Membership group on patreon available now!
-Training videos, training plans and more added every 2 weeks.
-Click the picture to check it out!
+Training videos, training plans, books and more.
+Click the picture or link to check it out!

 When trying to deepen my connection and bond positive reinforcement donkey training has been one of the key factors in achieving that desired result.